streamingfast/hivemapper-fleet-management/README.md

 <img src="images/Web-Manager/1-web-m-add-first-driver.png">

-You will then be presented a button to copy a link which you can send to the driver.
+You will then be presented a button to copy a link which you must send to the driver immediately.
 The driver will then open this link on their device where they have Phantom installed, and sign the requests to join your fleet.

 > **Warning**
 > The driver will need to accept your request to join your fleet within 5 minutes of generating the Join Fleet link.

 <img src="images/Web-Manager/3-web-m-copy-link.png">

-This is what the driver will see
+This is what the driver will see once they've opened the link you have provided them:

 <img src="images/Web-Driver/1-web-d-accept-and-sign.png">